 5.2B Final Paper (CS284A Students)

 If you are a CS284A student, you will write up your project formatted as a journal-style paper.
 Use the ACM SIGGRAPH paper template (you are encouraged to try using LaTeX), and aim for a concise 4-6 page paper.
 Given this format of deliverable, your project should aim for a novel technical contribution, and focus your paper around describing this.
 See recent ACM SIGGRAPH papers for format and style, although your 4-week project will obviously not contain the depth of a SIGGRAPH publication!

 5.3 Final Deliverables Submission

-Submission: please fill out this Project Final Deliverables Submission Form (to be released).
+Submission: please fill out this Project Final Deliverables Submission Form.
 Only one member per team should fill out the form.

 6. Showcase Projects